aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Data quality result consists of multiple fields:

-* a unique ID, which can be human readable, but must be unique
+* a unique ID, which can be human readable
 * a qualityguid, which is a guid of the actual quality result
-* a data quality result (dqscore), which is a value between 0 and 1, where 0 mean 0% compliance and 1 means 100% compliance
+* a data quality result (dqscore), which is a boolean value of 0 or 1, where 0 mean 0% compliance and 1 means 100% compliance

 Data quality rule
 ~~~~~~~~~~~~~~~~~